 There’s a ton of advice out there for how to soothe dry winter skin.
-The issue, we find, is that it’s mostly the same.
-After five winters in upstate New York…we know dry skin.
+The issue we find is that it’s mostly the same.
+After living through many, many winters in upstate New York…we know dry skin.
 And we’ve developed some real, honest-to-goodness helpful tips to avoid it.
 Not the same old “drink a lotta water, stay out of the wind, yadda yadda yadda.”
 Make these six tips part of your routine and we promise you’ll have a smoother, less itchy winter.

 1. Pre-moisturize.
 Why moisturize only after the damage is done?
 Putting on lotions before bedtime is good.
 But it’s more important to put some on before going into the harsh outdoors.